 In past programmatic reports, we have explored instructor training checkout and teaching rates.
 We also published reports to the Moore Foundation (a funder of Data Carpentry) in 2016 and 2017 detailing our work.

 Beginning this month, we will be publishing quarterly reports with data about our programs, including the growth rates of our workshops and instructor training programs, our geographic impact, and other metrics.
-We know we have a strong team of data scientists in our community and welcome your involvement in helping us analyze, visualize, and understand the data we have been collecting.
+We know we have a strong team of data scientists in our community and welcome your involvement in helping us analyse, visualise, and understand the data we have been collecting.
 We have a rich set of data and want to understand the types of questions that our community members would like to be able to answer from this data.

 We’ve put together an initial draft analysis of this data and would now like to invite the community to get involved with shaping the analyses and the final report.
 Please speak up and tell us how this data can be used to answer questions that are important to your community.
 We greatly value involvement of our community members in conducting these analyses, as your perspectives can help us to understand what questions are worth asking.
 Here are some ways you can get involved in our programmatic assessment: